5ketch/clothing-classification/README.md

 ## Description

-This project utilized a pre-trained model, the ResNet-18, to implement the Image Classification model on a custom dataset (https://www.kaggle.com/datasets/trolukovich/apparel-images-dataset).
+This project utilizes a pre-trained model, the ResNet-18, to implement the Image Classification model on a custom dataset (https://www.kaggle.com/datasets/trolukovich/apparel-images-dataset).
 The program can identify 5 types of clothing: shirts, shorts, dresses, pants, and shoes.
 Given an image, the program predicts what type of clothing it is, and outputs it.

 If further developed with more classes and a larger dataset, the program can be used for automatically categorizing catalogs in online stores, and or automatically sorting clothing.